Bebek, Istanbul: Food Guide + Best Things to Do

 Aşiyan Museum

 There are plenty of literary museums in Istanbul, and this is Bebek’s.
 Aşiyan was the home of the poet Tevfik Fikret, who lived here from 1906 to 1915.
 The Istanbul Municipality purchased the building in 1940 and converted it into a museum.
 Inside you’ll find the life and works of Tevfik Fikret along with Abdülhak Hamit Tarhan, Nigar Hanım, and the authors of Edebiyat-ı Cedide.
-Entrance is free, which makes it the easiest possible introduction to the Turkish literary scene.
+Municipal information published in 2026 lists visits from 09:00 to 17:00, Tuesday through Sunday.
+Check the current admission tariff before you go.

 Bebek Park